-The Culinary Arts Department Chair reassigned time takes one of the four full-time faculty out of the classroom for a necessary 61% reassigned time, much of which is used to oversee the retail and building operations, and equipment issues.
+The Culinary Arts Department Chair reassigned time takes one of the four full-time faculty out of the classroom for a necessary 47% reassigned time, much of which is used to oversee the retail and building operations, and equipment issues.

-One full-time faculty is currently on indefinite personal leave.
-One associate faculty is currently on indefinite personal leave.
 We do not have adequate instructional coverage to accommodate sabbaticals, extended leaves or even needed substitutes for brief illness.